-Case #12: A study aims to define the effects of a velopharyngeal muscle strengthening program (VMSP), consisting of CPAP and imagery training, on physiologic, acoustic, and perceptual aspects of the velopharyngeal mechanism in patients with hypernasality.
+Case #12: A study aims to define the effects of a velopharyngeal muscle strengthening program (VMSP), consisting of continuous positive airway pressure (CPAP) and imagery training, on physiologic, acoustic, and perceptual aspects of the velopharyngeal mechanism in patients with hypernasality.
 This is the first study that integrates multi-dimensional parameters to examine the CPAP-induced changes as CPAP therapy is used over time.
 The proposed study tests the hypothesis that VMSP will reduce the degree of hypernasality by improving the velopharyngeal valving mechanism through increasing velopharyngeal muscle size, decreasing the velopharyngeal orifice size, and decreasing nasalance scores.
 Physiologic, acoustic, and perceptual changes accompanying VMSP will be tracked and documented using magnetic resonance imaging (MRI), air pressure-flow technique, acoustic analysis, and listeners' perceptual ratings.
 Is this study a clinical trial?

-- The study involves human subjects. - Subjects are prospectively assigned to interventions (integration of CPAP and imagery training). - The study identifies a health-related biomedical outcome (decreased hypernasality).
+- The study involves human subjects. - Subjects are prospectively assigned to interventions (integration of CPAP and imagery training).

+• The study identifies a health-related biomedical outcome (decreased hypernasality).

-Case #13: A study aims to examine mechanisms of Serotonin 1A receptor neurotransmission in social anxiety disorder (SAD), by examining how human limbic neurocircuitry processes affect mood stimuli after acute perturbation of the serotonin 1A system.
-In a double-blind, counterbalanced, repeated-measures design, both controls and subjects with social phobia will be randomly assigned to receive either 30 mg Buspirone 30-minutes prior to a functional MRI scan on one laboratory visit, or placebo. .
-Measures of amygdala and frontocortical responsiveness to affect cues will be compared between doses using functional MRI, as well as off-line measures of cognitive (reaction time) interference in an emotional-word Stroop task outside the scanner.
-The PIs will also examine brain and behavioral responsiveness to buspirone as a function of sex, diagnosis, and other individual differences.
+Case #13: A study aims to examine mechanisms of Serotonin 1A receptor neurotransmission in social anxiety disorder (SAD) by examining how human limbic neurocircuitry processes affect mood stimuli after acute perturbation of the serotonin 1A system.
+In a double-blind, counterbalanced, repeated-measures design, both controls and subjects with social phobia will be randomly assigned to receive either buspirone or placebo 30 minutes prior to a functional MRI scan.
+Images showing blood flow to the amygdala and frontocortical regions will be compared.
 Is this study a clinical trial?

-- The study involves human subjects. - Subjects are prospectively assigned to an intervention (drug or placebo). - The study is not designed to examine the effects of Buspirone on individuals, but rather to determine the role of serotonin 1A receptor agonism in behavioral and brain intermediate phenotypes that may be linked to SAD. - The study does not identify a health-related biomedical or behavioral outcome. - Differences in brain activation or cognitive interference by emotional words as dependent measures cannot be reasonably construed to be proxies for actual clinical improvement in SAD.
+- The study involves human subjects. - Subjects are prospectively assigned to an intervention (drug or placebo). - The study is not designed to examine the effects of buspirone on individuals, but rather to examine short-term changes in blood flow to the brain using fMRI. - The study does not identify a health-related biomedical or behavioral outcome. - Short-term changes in blood flow to the brain are not a health-related outcome.

-Case #14: An investigator is planning a study to maximize procurement and use of spectacles in "eye camps" in the catchment districts of an Eye Hospital.
+Case #14: An investigator is planning a study to maximize procurement and use of eyeglasses in "eye camps" in the catchment districts of an Eye Hospital.
 The study will use a cluster randomized, controlled design.
-Community eye camps (n = 21) will offer one of three types of service for the purchase of eyeglasses to correct refractive error: (1) issuing a prescription to individuals, who can take the prescription to an optometrist; (2) booking orders for spectacles and delivering them to individuals who purchase them; (3) providing on-the-spot fitting and offering to dispense spectacles at the same time.
+Community eye camps (n = 21) will offer one of three types of service for the purchase of eyeglasses to correct refractive error: (1) issuing a prescription to individuals, who can take the prescription to an optometrist; (2) booking orders for eyeglasses and delivering them to individuals who purchase them; (3) providing on-the-spot fitting and offering to dispense eyeglasses at the same time.
 Follow-up questionnaires will be administered 6 weeks after provision of services to ascertain the level of procurement and use of eyeglasses.
 A secondary outcome will involve measurement of satisfaction with the services.
 Reasons for purchase/non-purchase will also be assessed.
 Is this study a clinical trial?